ad-freiburg/qlever/docs/advanced_features.md

 Currently, QLever does not compute partial results if there is a `LIMIT` modifier.

-However, strings (for entities and text excerpts) are only resolved for those items that are actually send.
+However, strings (for entities and text excerpts) are only resolved for those items that that will be transmitted.
 Furthermore, a UI usually only requires a limited amount of rows at a time.

 While specifying a `LIMIT` is recommended, some experiments may want to measure the time to produce the full result.
-Therefore an additional HTTP parameter `&send=<x>` can be used to send only k result rows while still computing the readable result for up to `LIMIT` rows. to LIMIT.
+Therefore an additional HTTP parameter `&send=<x>` can be used to send only k result rows while still computing the readable result for up to `LIMIT` rows.

 **IMPORTANT: Unless you want to measure QLever's performance, using `LIMIT` (+ `OFFSET` for sequential loading) is preferred in all applications. `LIMIT` is